raspberrypilearning/packaging-your-code/en/step_1.md

 ### Why is this useful?

-Packaging your Python code means that others can easily install and use it.
+Packaging your Python code means that other people can easily install and use it.

 ### What you will need